Shedding vertices of vertex decomposable graphs: Shedding vertices

-\begin{proof} We sketch out the main idea.
-The graph $G \setminus N[x]$ is vertex decomposable if and only if the independence complex ${\rm Ind}(G \setminus N[x])$ is a vertex decomposable simplicial complex.
-It can be shown that ${\rm Ind}(G \setminus N[x])$ equals the simplicial complex ${\rm link}_{{\rm Ind}(G)}(x)$, the link of the element $x$ in ${\rm Ind}(G)$.
-Then one uses \cite[Proposition 2.3]{PB} which shows that every link of a vertex decomposable simplicial complex is also vertex decomposable. \end{proof}
+\begin{proof} The graph $G \setminus N[x]$ is pure vertex decomposable if and only if the independence complex ${\rm Ind}(G \setminus N[x])$ is a pure vertex decomposable simplicial complex.
+It can be shown that ${\rm Ind}(G \setminus N[x])$ equals the simplicial complex the link of the element $x$ in ${\rm Ind}(G)$.
+Then one uses \cite[Proposition 2.3]{PB}, or \cite[Theorem 3.30]{J}, which shows that every link of a pure vertex decomposable simplicial complex is also pure vertex decomposable. \end{proof}

 We now provide some tools that enable us to identify some elements of ${\rm Shed}(G)$.
 For any $W \subseteq V$, the {\it induced graph} of $G$ on $W$, denoted $G[W]$, is the graph with vertex set $W$ and edge set $\{e \in E ~|~ e \subseteq W\}$.
 The {\it complete graph} on $n$ vertices, denoted $K_n$, is the graph on the vertices $\{x_1,\ldots,x_n\}$ with edge set $\{\{x_i,x_j\} ~|~ i \neq j \}$.
 A {\it clique} in $G$ is an induced subgraph of $G$ that is isomorphic to $K_m$ for some $m \geq 1$.